skramm/homog2d/docs/homog2d_manual.md

 It will return `false` if there is no intersection.

 For the union of two rectangles, the usage is similar, but it will return a (closed) `Polyline` object.
+You may use either the `intersectArea()` (member or free) function, or the `|` operator.

+Additionaly, the `getBB()` free function returns the bounding box holding the two rectangles, as shown in the two samples figures below.

 ```C++
 auto a1 = r1.intersectArea(r2);